La Tante DC10 Restaurant: Description

 La Tante DC10 Restaurant was a restaurant located inside a converted McDonnell Douglas DC-10 formerly used by the defunct Ghana Airways.
 Formerly flying 380 passengers, it was converted into a 118-seat restaurant with large numbers of the seats removed in order to provide adequate space for patrons and for the installation of dining tables.
 An annex was attached to the right side of the fuselage to accommodate the kitchen.

-The airplane itself was moved to Airport City Accra, a suburb of Accra near to Kotoka International Airport and opposite Marina Mall Accra, with people entering and exiting the plane/restaurant via a covered staircase from ground level.
+The airplane itself was moved to Airport City Accra, a suburb of Accra near to Accra International Airport and opposite Marina Mall Accra, with people entering and exiting the plane/restaurant via a covered staircase from ground level.
 They entered through the former first class seating area, which has been converted into a waiting area.
 Separate bathrooms were installed for male and female diners and the restaurant was air-conditioned throughout.

 Menu

 The restaurant served Ghanaian cuisine.
 These included staples such as spiced tilapia, served with banku, a type of maize-based porridge.
-Other dishes included Jollof rice with chicken, and "red red" black-eyed pea stew with fish.
+Other dishes included jollof rice with chicken, and "red red" black-eyed pea stew with fish.
 While the prices at La Tante DC10 Restaurant were higher than those normally seen in the local area, the restaurant priced itself lower than the upmarket restaurants elsewhere in Accra.